Currently, per-mile insurance is available in Arizona, California, Illinois, New Jersey, Oregon, Pennsylvania, Virginia, and Washington.

-We provide the Metromile Pulse, our OBD-II device, to our per-mile insurance customers.
+We only provide the Metromile Pulse, our OBD-II device, to our per-mile insurance customers.
 If you are interested in per-mile insurance, please learn more here.

 For insurance customers, the Pulse must be plugged in to your car at all times so mileage can be accurately measured and billed.
 Of course, when you get your car serviced, It’s OK to remove the Pulse so that the mechanic can access the port.

 In general, the device should have little to no effect on a healthy battery for many months even if the car is not driven.
-Please read about the topic further on this comprehensive post in our online community.

 No, the Pulse functions separately from your phone and securely transmits data through a cell modem.
 All you need to do is plug it in and check for a pulsing red/orange light.